Some of the characters I always liked in the Christmas story were the wise men.

 I didn’t know how people would react or if they would misinterpret what I said.
 I knew that I would be looked at differently, my reputation jeopardized.
 It involved a death on my part.
 A surrender of my will.
 I was nothing short of shocked that Jesus would make me go back and do this.

 And that wasn’t the only hard part in my story.
 I had to go back to some people from my way back past.
-I had gotten tangled up in some unhealthy relationships as a teenager with not only guys, but girls.
+I had gotten tangled up in some unhealthy relationships as a teenager and made some poor choices.
 Again, looking for that sense of acceptance, I had gone down a path that I never thought I would.
 He wanted me to go back to those people too and tell them how Jesus was transforming me, admit that I had been wrong.

 I resisted at first and many times in the process thinking that the Jesus I knew would never lead me to do something so uncomfortable.
 I wanted to go into ministry but not if it involved such difficult actions.
 Not if it involved revealing the truth behind the glossy front I had created and my attempts at looking strong: Not if it meant revealing that I was actually weak and very flawed.